18kimn/blog/src/routes/[postType]/writing/quantitative-logic/index.md

 it because it sums up a lot of my perspective on science, technology, and objectivity.

+The class is focused on qualitative research methods, and this piece responds to the class' larger appraisal of qualitative methods as performing a kind of work that quantitative methods cannot.

 ---

 A few years ago, I took a class _Solidarity